 MDA relies on Great Plains Dynamics for ensuring clients' needs are met.
 There are many small projects which occur throughout each year.
 These projects improve the information we can supply to clients and increase internal staff efficiencies.
-The following larger projects were identified for analysis and upgrades in the 2014/15 fiscal year:
+The following larger projects were identified for analysis and upgrades in the 2015/16 fiscal year:

-- Shipping labels The IT area will evaluate the order fulfillment process to determine the feasibility of having courier labels printing directly onto MDA's labels - Rental module enhancement Integrate with GP card, potential automation of the serial number - Update MDA's shipping system (Y2K) to current technology - Assist in Panorama organization / logistics / liaison etc with MB Health - Enhance mail service client maintenance module (will allow for more efficient invoicing, allow for easier changes to mail clients, etc.)
+- Shipping labels MDA will evaluate the order fulfillment process to determine the feasibility of having courier labels printed directly onto MDA labels - Rental module enhancement Integrate with GP card to allow for potential automation of serial number - MDA's fulfillment and shipping system (Y2K) Update to current technology

+- Panorama Assist Manitoba Health with organization/logistics/set-up of this system for vaccine distribution - Mail service client maintenance module Enhance to allow for more efficient invoicing and allow for easier changes to mail clients - Enhance CSC (customer service contact) process by integrating with Great Plains